The tissue present in all organs of plant is:

 Exarch xylem is present in

 Exarch xylem is the arrangement in which the protoxylem (the first formed primary xylem cells in a plant shoot/root) is directed towards the periphery and metaxylem (later formed primary xylem cells in a plant shoot/root) is directed towards the centre.
-Its development follows a centripetal pattern and is characteristics of roots.
+Its development follows a centripetal pattern and is characteristic of roots.

 Thus the correct answer is option D.